ShubhamSanskar/Historical-Image-Colorization/README.md

-1. **Project Purpose**: The notebook is focused on historical image colorization using a deep learning approach, likely based on the U-Net architecture.
-The project converts images to grayscale and then applies a model to colorize them.

-2. **Dependencies**: The project requires several Python libraries, including NumPy, Pandas, Matplotlib, Scikit-learn, TensorFlow, Keras, and OpenCV.

-3. **Model Architecture**: The U-Net model is defined in the notebook, with layers structured to perform both down-sampling (encoding) and up-sampling (decoding) of images.

-4. **Training Process**: The model is trained on the CIFAR-10 dataset, with grayscale images as input and the original color images as the target output.
-The notebook includes steps for data preprocessing, model training, and evaluation.

-### Draft README

-Here's a draft README for your GitHub repository:

----

 # Historical Image Colorization

 This project focuses on colorizing historical grayscale images using a deep learning approach based on the U-Net architecture.
 The model is trained to map grayscale images to their corresponding color images.